Nelly123Her/notes/vault.md

 ttl                 0s
 type                service
 ```
+### Command options tokens

+  -no-default-policy
+      Detach the "default" policy from the policy set for this token.
+The
+      default is false.

+  -orphan
+      Create the token with no parent.
+This prevents the token from being
+      revoked when the token which created it expires.
+Setting this value
+      requires root or sudo permissions.
+The default is false.

+  -period=<duration>
+      If specified, every renewal will use the given period.
+Periodic tokens
+      do not expire (unless -explicit-max-ttl is also provided).
+Setting this
+      value requires sudo permissions.
+This is specified as a numeric string
+      with suffix like "30s" or "5m".

+  -policy=<string>
+      Name of a policy to associate with this token.
+This can be specified
+      multiple times to attach multiple policies.

+  -renewable
+      Allow the token to be renewed up to it's maximum TTL.
+The default is
+      true.

+  -role=<string>
+      Name of the role to create the token against.
+Specifying -role may
+      override other arguments.
+The locally authenticated Vault token must
+      have permission for "auth/token/create/<role>".

+  -ttl=<duration>
+      Initial TTL to associate with the token.
+Token renewals may be able to
+      extend beyond this value, depending on the configured maximum TTLs.
+This
+      is specified as a numeric string with suffix like "30s" or "5m".

+  -type=<string>
+      The type of token to create.
+Can be "service" or "batch".
+The default is
+      service.

+  -use-limit=<int>
+      Number of times this token can be used.
+After the last use, the token
+      is automatically revoked.
+By default, tokens can be used an unlimited
+      number of times until their expiration.

+### Token Time-To-Live, Periodic Tokens, and Explicit Max TTLs

+Every non-root token has a time-to-live (TTL) associated with it, which is a current period of validity since either the token's creation time or last renewal time, whichever is more recent.
+(Root tokens may have a TTL associated, but the TTL may also be 0, indicating a token that never expires).

+### Periodic Tokens
+In some cases, having a token be revoked would be problematic -- for instance, if a long-running service needs to maintain its SQL connection pool over a long period of time.
+In this scenario, a periodic token can be used.

+Ways to create periodic tokens

+1. By having sudo capability or a root token with the auth/token/create endpoint
+1. By using token store roles
+1. By using an auth method that supports issuing these, such as AppRole

 **A periodic token have TTL but does not have MAX_TTL**
 Periodic tokens have a TTL, but no max TTL